-Sea Pearl Chalets wins the award for the hostel/guesthouse with the fewest Indian guests, while Hotel Oriental and Hotel Manorama get the award for most.
+Sea Pearl Chalets wins the award for the hostel/guesthouse with the fewest Indian guests (domestic travelers), while Hotel Oriental and Hotel Manorama get the award for most.

 Surprisingly, none of the places we stayed in were terrible, though some were quite basic.

 |Conclave Lodge||Siliguri||US $10||en suite twin|

 |Smyle Inn [★]||New Delhi||US $16||en suite AC double|

 |Blue House Guesthouse [★]||Jodhpur||US $13||en suite AC double|

 |Ratan Palace Hotel||Jaisalmer||US $15||en suite AC twin|

 |Badal House [★]||Khuri||US $11||basic hut w/ shared bath|